ehsansdr/Docker_Tutorial/READme.md

  It is frequently used to force a container to reinitialize
  after experiencing problems or to apply changes to the configuration of a running container.
  This command pauses and then resumes the execution of the container.
  The processes inside the container are stopped and then restarted upon restarting, enabling any modifications to take effect.

+ ### Executing Commands in a Running Docker Container
+docker exec -it (container name or container ID) bash

+docker exec -it my_container bash
+docker exec -it jovial_cray bash

+### Removing a Docker Container

+$ docker rm (stopped  container name or stopped  container ID)

+$ docker rm my_container

+To remove a Docker container or containers, you can use the docker rm command.
+The container(s) whose ID or name you wish to remove can be specified.
+This command only removes stopped containers by default;
+to forcefully remove running containers, you can use the -f or --force flag.

+$ docker rm (stopped  container name or stopped  container ID) -f
+$ docker rm my_container -f

+$ docker rm (stopped  container name or stopped  container ID) --force
+$ docker rm my_container --force